VoodooChild83/Teaching/README.md

 In this file one can find Jupyter Notebooks implemented with the Matlab kernel containing practice programming exercises and homework solutions for those students who I have tutored in the Macroeconmic Policy and Financial Markets Program at the Barcelona Graduate School of Economics.

-Thee following websites detail how get Matlab working in Jupyter Notebooks and in Python (if desired):
+The following websites detail how get Matlab working in Jupyter Notebooks and in Python (if desired) on OSX/Linux/UBUNTU:

 * [Guide to install the Matlab kernel](https://anneurai.net/2015/11/12/matlab-based-ipython-notebooks/)
 * [Guide to install Matlab magics for use in Jupyter Notebooks](https://arokem.github.io/python-matlab-bridge/)